Introduction goes here

 15

-Letters of general attorney in England for one year for Simon Daventry Daventre, who is setting out to Gascony with the king's licence, to stay there in the company of Edward, prince of Aquitaine and Wales, nominating Thomas Stoke and William Dille alternately.
+Letters of general attorney in England for one year for Daventre Simon Daventry , who is going to Gascony with the king's licence, to stay there in the company of Edward [of Woodstock], prince of Aquitaine and Wales , nominating Thomas Stoke and William Dille alternately.

 Walter Power received the attorneys.